nathanmarz/cascalog/README.md

-# NOTE: Currently, work in progress to support tez on which Cascalog can be run.
+# NOTE: work in progress to support Tez on which Cascalog can be run.

 To build cascalog-core: